CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ### 5.b) Fake track background

 Another source of background are fake tracks, which are not from real particles but originate from pattern recognition errors in the tracking algorithm.
 Such tracks are also expected to have higher impact parameters (dxy, dz) as they do not necessarily seem to originate from the primary vertex.
-A general strategy to estimate this background is to relax the disappearing track tag by removing the impact parameter from the training and preselection.

 #### Identifying fake tracks